|Name||Alberta Regulation 101/1997 Environmental Protection and Enhancement Act: BEVERAGE CONTAINER RECYCLING REGULATION

 |Unredeemed Deposits||Retained by Manufacturers' Agent (ABCRC).|

 Alberta’s deposit-return system is operated by a netwrork over 220 privately owned & operated registered bottle depots part of the Alberta Bottle Depot Association (ABDA), and overseen by the Beverage Container Management Board (BCMB).
 The BCMB oversees the activities of depots, collection service providers for beverage manufacturers, and the Alberta Beverage Container Recycling Corporation (ABCRC), which is the acting non-profit agent for beverage manufacturers operating in Alberta.
 The BCMC also oversees registration of beverage containers prior to their sale within Alberta .

 The Alberta Government does not supply any funding for the operation of the beverage container recycling system.
 Depot operators and beverage manufacturers fund the administrative costs of the BCMB through a levy based on the returns of beverage containers.

 In this system, a consumer is entitled to a cash refund of the full deposit paid on each container, as prescribed in the regulations.
 The manufacturer is required to pick up the containers from the Depots and to reimburse the amount of the deposit paid to the consumer.
 The manufacturer also pays a handling charge for each container received by the depot operator.

-The depot operators receive and sort containers at their premises.
-Wine and spirits containers are sorted by color.
+The Depots receive and sort containers at their premises.
 Refillables are sorted by type and manufacturer.
-Non-refillable soft drink containers are sorted by material type (aluminum, glass, plastic, composite, etc.) and color where applicable.
+Non-refillable beverage containers are sorted by material type (aluminum, glass, plastic, composite, etc.) and color where applicable.
 The manufacturers are required to pick up their containers from every depot in the province and do so through a company they have created - the Alberta Beverage Container Recovery Corporation (ABCRC).

-Depots collect all beverage containers except those for beer that is produced in the province.
-All imported beer containers, however, go into the depot system.
-Also, Big Rock, a small domestic brewer, has its containers picked up by the depot system.
-Beyond the depots, the system is operated on a daily basis by the ABCRC a common collection and processing agent formed by a consortium of soft drink and grocery businesses.
-ABCRC is responsible for collecting deposits from producers, paying refunds and handling fees, and collecting, processing and marketing scrap materials.
-Unredeemed deposits and scrap revenues accrue to ABCRC for management of the system.
+Depots collect all beverage containers including all ready-to-serve beverages sold in the province.
+Supporting the Depots, the system is operated on a daily basis by the ABCRC, a common collection, and processing agent formed by a consortium of beverage manufacturers.
+ABCRC is responsible for collecting deposits from producers, paying deposit refunds and handling fees to Depots, and collecting, processing and marketing scrap materials.
+Unredeemed deposits and scrap revenues are retained by ABCRC for the management of the system.